 I have compiled numerous bits of code a quick hacks which I am making available here for anybody who is interested.
 The code is unmaintained, but I will endeavor to provide any help I can as time permits.
 All this code was created to complete a specific task and may be written very poorly with little to no documentation.

-These are all released under the GPL license If you find any of these useful, please drop me a line at hacks@peculiarities.com .
+These are all released under the GPL license

 excel code snippets